AluruAayush/SMAGDi/README.md

 Step 5:

-Repeat for all datasets needed
+Repeat for all datasets needed(Code provided is for StrategyQA, change prompting for datasets options)